Dshcherbyna/thingsboard.github.io/_includes/docs/reference/lwm2m-api.md

 System administrator is able to upload LwM2M models using "Resource library" UI located in the "System settings" menu.
 One may upload multiple files at once.
 We recommend you to download list of available models from official [github](https://github.com/OpenMobileAlliance/lwm2m-registry) repo and import all of them.

-TODO: add screens how to do this.
+{% include images-gallery.html imageCollection="sysadm-add" showListImageTitles="true" %}

 Tenant administrator is able to use LwM2M models defined by system administrator or overwrite them for the specific tenant.

-TODO: add screens how to do this.
+{% include images-gallery.html imageCollection="tenant-add" %}

 ### Step 2.
 Define LwM2M device profile

 Once you upload the LwM2M models, you are ready to use them to define the device profile.
-See general device profile [documentation](/docs/user-guide/device-profiles/) for more info about device profiles.
+See general device profile [documentation](/docs/{{docsPrefix}}user-guide/device-profiles/) for more info on this topic.
 The important step is to chose LwM2M Transport type on the "Transport configuration" step.
 The Transport Configuration allows us to define list of the LwM2M Objects that your devices supports.

 Let's define a profile that supports Device Object (id: 3), Connectivity, Firmware Update and Location monitoring:

-TODO: add screens how to do this.
+{% include images-gallery.html imageCollection="deviceprofile-objects" %}

-You may notice that Device Object supports Manufacturer, model, and serial numbers.
+You may notice that Device Object supports Manufacturer, model and serial numbers.
 Let's configure ThingsBoard to fetch those data when device connects and store it as ThingsBoard attributes.

-TODO: add screens how to do this.
+{% include images-gallery.html imageCollection="objects-config" %}

 Now, let's configure ThingsBoard to observe Radio Signal Strength, Link Quality and device location push it as ThingsBoard telemetry.
 Observe is a powerful LwM2M feature that will instruct a device to report changes of those values.
 You may also define conditions for reporting specific resource via LwM2M attributes.
 These settings are covered in the [advanced](#object-and-resource-attributes) documentation.

-TODO: add screens how to do this.
+{% include images-gallery.html imageCollection="telemetry-config" %}

 Transport Configuration also allows you to define 9bootstrap](#bootstrap) and [other](#other-settings) settings.